I really love thinking of DIY gift ideas (I’m full of ideas!), so it’s kind of strange that I rarely give gifts.

 - 3-4 Tbs of coconut oil

-Would have been nice with vanilla, but I couldn’t find any (well, at an affordable price!) at Whole Foods!
+Would have been nice with vanilla, but I couldn’t find any.

 Voila!
 They’re almost too pretty to use.
 Almost 🙂

-Tied with red bows for some Valentine’s Day color.
+Tied with red bows with wire for some Valentine’s Day color.

 Sweet Treats For Your Mouth

-Who doesn’t love M&Ms?!
-Scratch that– who doesn’t love any kind of candy?!
-Well, I don’t know about you, but I have a major sweet tooth.
+Who doesn’t love candy??!
+I don’t know about you, but I have a major sweet tooth.
 Candy is a great filler for these types of little jars.
 Package them up very pretty, and people almost forget it’s “just” candy 🙂

 (And don’t you totally want to eat that cracked one??)